-• a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which had:
+- reported usual population of 50 or more; or - a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which had: - an organised rubbish collection.

-Categories/Classification 1.
-Each dwelling in community
+- 1. Each dwelling in community

-2. Central point in community
+- 2. Central point in community

-3. Other location
+- 3. Other location

+- 7. Not applicable

+- 8. Not collected

+- 9. Not stated

-Definition This item identifies the location within the community from which the rubbish was collected..
+This item identifies the location within the community from which the rubbish was collected..
 See CRUB01 for definition of organised rubbish collection.